 In contrast to their well developed language skills, motor development is often lagging.
 One of the early signs of potential problems involves the ability to crawl.
 Crawling is either absent or atypical.
 Parents consistently describe crawling as “scooting on their bums” or a type of “military crawl”.
 As well some report a delay in walking.

 The opposite to separation anxiety is also true.
 Some children do not have any separation anxiety at all.
 Instead, they easily and spontaneously approach and talk to strangers.
-They have little or no fear of strangers nor do they understand the potential dangers and consequences of their friendly behavior (despite being repeatedly reminded of the potential dangers).
+They have little or no fear of strangers.
+Despite repeatedly reminded, they do not understand the potential dangers and consequences of their friendly behavior.

-Gross motor challenges commonly appears in the form of poor coordination giving rise to clumsiness and/or balance issues.
+Gross motor challenges commonly appear in the form of poor coordination giving rise to clumsiness and/or balance issues.
 Some children are eventually diagnosed with developmental coordination disorder (DCD).
-As a result, children with NVLD are either reluctant or refuse to participate in team sports, such as soccer.
-If they do participate, they often take up the goalie position or participate with absolutely no idea of how the game is played, the direction in which they should run or kick the ball and so forth.
-Learning to ride a bike is also another prevalent concern raised.
+As a result, children with NVLD are either reluctant or refuse to join in team sports, like soccer or hockey.
+If they do join, they often take up the goalie position.
+Some may have no idea how to play the game.
+They may not know the direction to run or kick the ball.
+Learning to ride a bike is also another concern often raised by parents.
 NVLD children typically take much longer than the neurotypical child to develop this skill.
-In light of these motor challenges, NVLD children usually prefer to participate in individual activities, such as swimming, or dancing rather than team sports.
+In light of these motor challenges, NVLD children usually prefer individual activities.
+They choose activities like swimming or dancing.

 Socially, NVLD children are quite talkative (when comfortable) and immature relative to their peer group.
 NVLD children ask a lot of questions in order to fully understand what is going on.
 Unfortunately, this behavior is often misunderstood and seen as annoying and disruptive, especially in the classroom settings.